Kitchen Food Waste Recycling Options

 Unlike its anaerobic counterpart, HOTBIN requires oxygen to feed bacteria as they break down waste, this means the production of methane and associated smells is absent.
 The addition of bulking agent however is required to keep air flowing through the bin, this is typically partially composted wood chip which creates air spaces in the waste.
 The heat generated by bacterial breakdown reaches 40-60°c, creating compost in 30-90 days.
 At these temperatures breakdown is 32 times faster at 60°c then at 10°c, it does mean however though that worms will dislike the hotter temperatures in the bin.

-The same size as a wheelie bin, HOTBIN requires 5kg of waste a week to keep the bin operational, which can be difficult for small households with no garden.
-However HOTBIN is a continuous composter with the ability to divert waste from landfill all year round and produce compost.
+HOTBIN requires a minimum amount of waste per week to keep the bin operational, which can be difficult for small households with no garden.
+However, HOTBIN is a continuous composter that can divert waste from landfill all year round and recycle it into rich compost.

 When choosing a system its always worth considering the environmental impact; anaerobic breakdown produces methane gas which it is claimed is as much as 30 times worse than carbon dioxide in terms of greenhouse gas and climate impact.